Stop Toggling Between Ad Platforms. Let an Agent Coordinate Your Campaigns.

 Where Digital Marketing Manager teams usually start

 Digital Marketing Manager teams usually start with the repeatable jobs that eat time every week: see what's actually driving revenue across every channel, catch budget overruns before they drain the account, and never launch a campaign with missing pieces.
 Digital marketing managers coordinating campaigns, budgets, and attribution reporting across multiple ad platforms and marketing tools.
-Pinksheep turns those recurring requests into one reviewable agent plan so the team can connect the right tools, inspect the sequence of steps, and keep important writes approval-first before anything changes in production.
+Pinksheep turns those recurring requests into a reviewable plan so the team can connect the right tools, inspect the sequence of steps, and keep important changes approval-first before anything updates in production.

 Common questions